rmsandu/AVOLT/README.md

 ### Usage on the command line

-    python -m qam -t tumor_file -a ablation_file -l liver_file -om output_filename -p patient_id
+    python -m AVOLT -t tumor_filepath -a ablation_filepath -tct tumorCTsource_filepath -act ablationCTsource_filepath -om output_filepath_xlsx

-### With automation like Snakemake
+### Usage with automation like Snakemake

-It is possible to use the code in an automated way.
-An example using Snakemake is provided in the `Snakefile`
+It is possible to use the code in an automated way for batch processing when multiple instances are available.
+An example using Snakemake is provided in the `Snakefile`.

+### Data visualization of extracted radiomics